stivale/stivale/STIVALE2.md

     uint64_t tags;          // Pointer to the first tag of the linked list of
                             // header tags.
-                            // See "stivale2 header tags" section.
+                            // See "stivale2 tags" section.
                             // The pointer can be either physical or, for higher
                             // half kernels, the virtual in-kernel address.
                             // NULL = no tags.